pmistry9597/Bluetooth-TrackPad-Server/README.md

 If connection fails, you need to restart the script to start listening for connections again.

-I may scrolling and button clicks through the actual trackpad in the app.
+I may add scrolling and button clicks through the actual trackpad in the app.
+I might make a GUI version using C++ to make it more user-friendly and snappier.

+Example batch script to run the Bluetooth Server with administrator permissions (you'll have to tweak it to your environment):

+@echo off
+cd [YOUR DIRECTORY WITH THE SCRIPT] C:\Python35\python.exe trackPadServer.py